Equivariant D-modules on 2x2x2 hypermatrices: The category

 for all $(i,j,k)$.
 Since $D_1$, and $D_{i,j,k}$ are not composition factors of $S_h$, the injective hull of $S$, there are no paths from their corresponding vertices in $\mathcal{Q}$ to $s$.
 Similarly, since $S$ and $D_5$ are not composition factors of $S_h\cdot \sqrt{h}$, the injective hull of $G_6$, there are no paths from their corresponding vertices to $g_6$.
-The remaining relations follow from bullet (5) the fact that $S_h\cdot \sqrt{h}$ is the injective hull of $G_6$. \end{proof}